dcramer/wp-lifestream/readme.txt

 Update Notes:

-* Lifestream v0.3 extensions are NOT compatible with v0.2 or v0.1.
+* LifeStream v0.3 extensions are NOT compatible with v0.2 or v0.1.
 You also will need to reactivate the plugin when upgrading from v0.1, as the database has changed.
 * When updating to 0.38 you will need to remove your Last.fm feed and re-add it as the data structure has been completely changed.
 (First non-rss lifestream feed!)
+* LifeStream v0.6 extensions have newly added support for multi-user which introduces two new LABEL constants that you must add to your custom code.

 Requirements: